 Remember, if the user does not take the billable action you are not charged for the impression.

 It’s important to have competitive bids within the auction so your ads can compete with other advertisers and serve to users on Twitter.

 However, bid is not the only thing taken into account in the auction, equally important is the quality of your ad.

 Each ad that you create will be given a “quality score”, which is used along with your bid to compete in auctions.
 Quality score is determined by taking factors into account such as:

 - Resonance: Are people engaging with your ad?
 Do they click, like, and/or Retweet it often?

 - Relevance: Does the Tweet’s contents align with your audience’s interests?

 - Recency: Are your Tweets fresh?
 Twitter is what’s happening now, so our auctions reward up-to-date content.

 To win auctions and maximize your campaign’s success, your ads must have both a good quality score and bid.
 We call this overall “ad score,” which helps determine who wins the auction and serves ads on the platform.

 Find helpful tips on how to Tweet the best content and maximize your ad score.

 Bidding on Twitter Ads

 We have three bid types on Twitter Ads, which one you select will be based on your goals:

-Automatic bid type is designed to auto-optimize your bid to get the best results at the lowest price (within your budget).
+Automatic bid type is designed to auto-optimize your bid to maximize results at the lowest price (within your budget).
 We recommend this bid type for new advertisers, as instead of having to set your bid yourself the bid will be chosen on your behalf to ensure competitive serve within the auction.
 Automatic bid is the easiest way to quickly get your campaigns live and serving impressions on the platform.